Modified Einstein versus Modified Euler for Dark Matter: Methods

-where $\mu_k=\hat{\bk}\cdot\bn$ is the cosine of the angle between the vector $\bk$ and the direction of observation $\bn$ (which is considered fixed in the flat-sky approximation).
+where $\mu_k=\hat{\bk}\cdot\bn$ is the cosine of the angle between the vector $\bk$ and the direction of observation $\bn$ (which is considered fixed in the flat-sky approximation), and $b$ is the bias.
 The power spectrum of $\Delta$ is then given by

 Since we are interested in the galaxy power spectrum on large scales, in the linear regime $k<k_{\rm NL}$, we need to model the correlations of the baryon velocity at those scales.
 For this, we split the baryon velocity into two parts: the velocity of the baryons with respect to the center of mass of the galaxy, that we call $\theta_b^{\rm loc}$, and the velocity of the center of mass of the galaxy with respect to the Hubble flow, that we call $\theta_g$: \be \theta_b=\theta_b^{\rm loc}+\theg\, . \ee In both GBD and CQ models, the velocity of the baryons with respect to the center of mass obeys